-Yummy gluten free banana nut muffins that are made with almond and flax meal.
-To keep it low carb, banana extract is used instead of real bananas.
+Yummy gluten free low carb banana muffins made with almond and flax meal.
+To keep it carbs low, banana extract is used instead of real bananas.

-I’m sure that the natural sweeteners would have worked in the recipe, but the sweetness I was looking for would not have been there.
+I’m sure that the natural sweeteners would have worked in this low carb banana muffins recipe.
+But, the sweetness I was looking for would not have been there.
 The muffins came out just as I had hoped.

 I did add a splash of Splenda sweetened caramel syrup to make up the necessary amount of liquid Splenda.
 The original recipe called for a half teaspoon of caramel extract which I didn’t have so I used a bit of sugar free caramel syrup and added less Splenda so it wouldn’t add too much sweetness.

-Overall, the muffins were really good.
+Overall, these low carb banana muffins were really good.
 Just like regular high carb ones.
 These muffins are perfect if you want a little sweet treat.

 I’ve heard that the need for sweets gradually declines when you follow low carb eating.
 Since my plan it to eat this way indefinitely, I’ll likely reach a point where the sweet cravings will go away.
 However, I enjoy them so I doubt I’ll give them up completely.